 Modern SSPs feature real-time analytics dashboards that display key metrics, including impressions, fill rate, eCPM, and viewability.

-By analyzing data in real-time, publishers can identify top-performing ad placements, pinpoint low-performing zones, and adjust their strategies on the fly.
+By analyzing data in real time, publishers can identify top-performing ad placements, pinpoint underperforming zones, and adjust their strategies on the fly.
 This level of transparency helps maximize yield and improve decision-making.

 3. Yield Optimization Tools